Alemi7523/Alemi7523.github.io/index.md

 Chikorita.
 Your choice will determine what the final reward is, and your team will be different for whichever one you choose.
-If you are planning to use any of those three in your party, chose it too because you will want that reward (it is also possible to find the same items in Keckleon Shop, but they are VERY expensive.).
+If you are planning to use any of those three in your party, chose it too because you will want that reward (it is also possible to find the same items in Kecleon Shop, but they are VERY expensive.).

 You have to start with the first Gym Leader.
 All Gym Leaders are